“Worry is a misuse of the imagination” – Unknown.

 2) Journal – Write it out

-Face your worries head on by writing them down.
+Face your worries head-on by writing them down.
 Write down the things that worry you.
-In doing so, it will allow you to also think of potential solutions to your problems.
+Doing so will also allow you to think of potential solutions to your problems.

 For example, I recently acknowledged that I am worried about my kids falling behind now that schools are closed due to the spread of the Coronavirus.
-Essentially, I gave a voice to my worry so that it’s voice wouldn’t stay on repeat in my mind.
-Acknowledge the things that worry you then move on from there.
+Essentially, I gave a voice to my worry so that its voice wouldn’t stay on repeat in my mind.
+Acknowledge the things that worry you, and then move on from there.

 3) Gratitude Journal